autocrossblog/autocrossblog.github.io/_posts/2007-08-11-starter-update;-rcompound-tires.md

 last_modified_at: '2024-04-29T15:05:24+23:00'
 permalink: starter-update;-rcompound-tires
 image:
-categories:  [ 240z, Datsun, Tires ]
+categories: [ 240z, datsun, tires ]

 ---
 I pulled the starter out of the car last night and will be putting a new one back in the car tonight.
 Dad and I will also be working on the idle screw to see if we can't get the car to idle properly.